 Step 6: Mixing

-Mix the pile once in the week to provide the needed oxygen into the pile for the microbes.
+Mix the pile once a week to provide the needed oxygen into the pile for the microbes.
 This will also help your pile to get rotten.

 Step 7: Fermenting